armin-fx/BandedScad/README.md

 include <banded/constants.scad>
 ```

-You can specify for which version of BandedSCAD you created your model.
+You can specify for which version of BandedSCAD your model is created.
 Then this will yield an assert, if the current version is not compatible.
 ```OpenSCAD
 include <banded.scad>